Tan630/Agolearn/CONTRIBUTING.md

 ![](media/main-issue-format.svg)

 ### Commits for Issues
-In commits that address a particular issue, reference that issue.
-When closing an issue, reference all commits that reference that issue.
+In commits that address an issue, reference that issue.

+In comments that close an issue, reference all commits that reference that issue.

 ![](media/issue-in-commit.svg)